 Wonderful scenery was following us while we were driving along the Kapiti Coast.
 Beaches with no end were on our way all the time…

 Next stop, Wellington.
 Still my favourite city here in New Zealand.
 I don’t really know why I like this city so much.
-It is a nice place to be but there’s a lot nice places around here so that’s probably not the reason.
+It is a nice place to be but there’s a lot great places around here so that’s probably not the reason.
 You know how in some places you just feel right?
 That’s how I feel when I’m in Wellington.